fkarg/AntWorld/README.md

 Nearly all the variables can be changed by the user.

-Project done with Code::Blocks, Clion and Sublime Text, written in C++ with SFML (until now ...)
+Project done with Clion, Code::Blocks and Sublime Text, written in C++

+Used librarys: SFML, TinyXML2, TGUI (GUI for SFML)